ivofreitas/api-backend-challenge/README.md

 - `400 Bad Request` for invalid request data
 - `401 Unauthorized` missing a valid authorization token
 - `404 Not Found` resource not found
-- `409 Unauthorized` username already present in the database
+- `409 Conflict` username already present in the database
 - `500 Internal Server Error` for server-side errors

 ## Swagger API Documentation